 Explore Career Options

 Physics majors have many avenues for exploring potential careers:

 - Visit Gettysburg College's Center for Career Development for information on job preparation, as well as long-range career planning and in job placement.

 - Visit the packed-with-information websites of the American Institute of Physics, including its listing of companies that are hiring physics majors.

 - Take every opportunity to talk with faculty, alumni, parents, and friends about potential career paths/jobs.

 - Seek a technically-oriented summer job/internship.
-Check the Physics Department's Summer Research Opportunities and Internships web pages, as well as your college email for announcements that are forwarded on to physics majors and faculty as soon as they're received, and watch the bulletin boards for announcements.
+Check the Physics Department's Summer Research Opportunities web page, as well as your college email for announcements that are forwarded on to physics majors and faculty as soon as they're received, and watch the bulletin boards for announcements.

 The study of physics prepares students for graduate work in a variety of fields.
 Students considering graduate school are urged to meet with a faculty adviser as soon as possible.

 Gettysburg graduates have undertaken graduates studies in such fields as: